 The G2 Thunderbird Bass is one of the most luxurious bass guitars you can buy.
 It’s crafted from nine pounds of mahogany, and the pearloid reverse split diamond inlays will make you stand out from the crowd.
 Plus, it’s available for a reasonable price, with a list price of $2,799.
 So go ahead and grab a pair!

 In the end, the Gene Simmons G2 Thunderbird bass has a cool look and a powerful sound.
-With its impressive tones and superior craftsmanship, the instrument is bound to become a favorite of music lovers and serious players alike.
+With its impressive tones and superior craftsmanship, the instrument will become a favorite of music lovers and serious players.

 Paul Stanley’s Starfire